dotnet/csharplang/proposals/low-level-struct-improvements.md

 - Allow the declaration of safe `fixed` buffers for managed and unmanaged types in `struct`

 ## Detailed Design
 The rules for `ref struct` safety are defined in the [span safety document](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
 This document will describe the required changes to this document as a result of this proposal.
 Once accepted as an approved feature these changes will be incorporated into that document.

 ### Compat Considerations
 The biggest challenge in the proposals presented here is they must be compatible with our existing span safety rules.
+That is the language can't introduce new lifetime safety errors for existing code patterns and that presents a challenge with several features.
 To understand the challenges here let's first consider how `Span<T>` will look once `ref` fields are supported.

+<a name="new-span"></a>

 ```c#
 readonly ref struct Span<T>